If you're thinking of investing in international property, we have the right list for you.

 France has a stable and mature real estate market, which provides a sense of security for investors.
 It offers an excellent quality of life, attracting both tourists and residents.
 The appeal of its culture, cuisine, and landscapes contributes to the demand for properties.
 In major cities like Paris, Lyon, and Nice, there is a strong demand for rental properties, especially in popular neighborhoods and near universities and business districts.

 According to a survey by Mastercard Inc., Bangkok was the world’s most visited city for the fourth consecutive year in 2018, ahead of Paris and London.
 This is certainly good news for any would-be property buyer, as it means steady rental yields due to the city’s expanding tourism.
 There are a few restrictions placed on foreigners who intend to own property - they can only own land leasehold and own 49% of a condominium, while a Thai national owns the rest.
 Despite the downsides, condo properties can be easily liquefied and foreigners are offered a simple exit strategy making it flexible and appealing for foreign buyers.

 With its winding streets and beautiful coastlines, Portugal ticks all the boxes whether its you prefer urban living or a rural retreat.
-The property market in cities like Lisbon and Porto makes it very appealing for foreigners to invest as there are no requirements nor any paperwork needed.
+Compared to some other European countries, Portugal offers relatively affordable property prices, making it accessible for a wide range of investors.
+The property market in cities like Lisbon and Porto makes it very appealing for foreigners to invest as there are no major requirements nor much paperwork needed.
 If you buy a home for over £500,000, you are also entitled to a “golden visa” which allows upto 5 years residency.
 This makes it very enticing for foreign nationals who intend to retire in Europe to spend their formative years.